vidixha/soar-drone-editing/README.md

 # TRACE replication status

-## What's built and verified so far

-Most of the below has been tested on CPU: shapes, box math correctness, and motion scoring on synthetic data.
-The Stage 2 training step is the exception.
-We ran it end to end on a GPU, using the real pretrained Wan2.1 DiT class, our LoRA wrapper, and our conditioning-injection module, on synthetic tensors instead of real data.
+Most of the below has been tested on CPU - shapes, box math correctness, and motion scoring on synthetic data.
+I ran it end to end on a GPU, using the real pretrained Wan2.1 DiT class, our LoRA wrapper, and our conditioning-injection module, on synthetic data.
 Forward and backward passes both completed without error.
-This confirms the module shapes and the training step's API calls line up with the real Wan2.1 architecture.
-It does not confirm the model learns anything useful; that requires real data and a real training run.
+This confirms the module shapes and the training step's API calls are lined up with the real Wan2.1 architecture.

 **Stage 1 (Cross-View Motion Transformation).** See